 In September 1983, Tara took possession of 356 Garratt Lane in Earlsfield, which has been its producing home ever since.
-In October 2014, work started on renovating this late-19th century building to create Britain's first multicultural theatre... and on 1st September 2016, Mayor of London Sadiq Khan opened the new Tara Theatre.
+On 1st September 2016, Mayor of London Sadiq Khan opened the renovated 356 Garratt Lane as Britain's first multicultural theatre - the new Tara Theatre.

 'Over the years Tara Arts has proved itself a uniquely seductive British theatre company.
 Its blend of East and West continues to inspire an alluring vision of modern Britain.'

 Hanif Kureishi, CBE